-I am delighted to be able to return to EE Times as a regular columnist/blogger after a sixteen year absence.
+I am delighted to be able to return to EE Times as a regular columnist/blogger after a sixteen year absence, with my Entrepreneurial Engineer Blog.
 Richard Wallace, now blogging at “The Next Silicon Valley“, asked me to write “Nickel Tours of the ‘Net” which cataloged the impact of the Internet on Electronic Design as websites first started to become common in 1994.
 And now Junko Yoshida has asked me to look at innovation and entrepreneurship in the broader electronic systems design ecosystem.

 I recently had the opportunity to sit down with Paul van Besouw, CEO of Oasys Design Systems, and interview him on lessons learned from his entrepreneurial efforts at Ambit and Oasys.
 I have added hyperlinks where I felt they would provide context. […]

 Q: What are the two or three things that you have been able to accomplish that you take the most pride in or satisfaction from?

 We created a new technology with a small team, and little funding.
 At first, we were completely self-funded.
 We rented a small apartment where we spent about a year just coding everything from scratch.
 Later, we received some seed funding from several EDA-savvy angel investors, which allowed us to move into a “real” office.

 We had a working prototype by 18 months to show other angel investors, which allowed us to secure a bit more funding.
 I was able to attract the attention of some of the best people in the industry.
 It took some convincing, but I was also able to attract Joe Costello‘s attention.
 He is now a member of our board of directors. […]

 Q: What development, event, or new understanding since you started has had the most impact on your original plan?
 How has your plan changed in response?